Manderby/NALib/Readme.txt

 NALib Readme
-This file is part of NALib, a collection of C and C++ source code intended for didactical purposes.
+This file is part of NALib, a collection of C source code intended for didactical purposes.
 Full license notice at the bottom.
 ====================